This page tells you about the biological therapy drug bortezomib and its possible side effects. There are sections about

 Bortezomib is also called Velcade.
 It is a treatment for myeloma.

-You may have bortezomib either as an injection just under your skin (subcutaneously) or as an injection into your bloodstream (intravenously) .
+You may have bortezomib either as an injection just under your skin (subcutaneously) into your leg or abdomen (tummy).
+Or you may have it as an injection into your bloodstream (intravenously).

 Injections into the bloodstream may be through a thin, short tube (a cannula) put into a vein in your arm each time you have treatment.
 Or you may have it through a central line, a portacath, or a PICC line.
 These are long, plastic tubes that give the drugs directly into a large vein in your chest.
 You have the tube put in just before your course of treatment starts and it stays in place as long as you need it.